clearlydecoded/rest-messenger/README.md

   * Simply point your browser to the endpoint URI (by default `/process` or configured by you with `com.clearlydecoded.messenger.endpoint.uri` property) and an automatically generated docs page will display
   * For example, something like this:
   ![automatically generated docs screenshot](project-resources/docs.png)
+### v2.0.0 - breaking changes (very minor)
+* User can now simply extend the `AbstractMessageProcessor` class and not have to implement *any* of the boilerplate code.
+  * No more need to implement `MessageProcessor` unless you need more control over how things are wired (in most cases, you won't care)
+  * String type identifier will automatically pick up the message type string identifier.
+* Methods in the interface for getting class names have been made consistent. (**breaking change**)
+  * Minor because the name of one of the boilerplate methods changed slightly.
+* Stricter processor registration validation.
+  * Checks when registering processors that no other processors in the system are already registered with the same string-based type ID.
+  * If it finds another one already registered, throws IllegalStateException, thus preventing quiet overriding of existing processor.

 ## Dependecies
 * Java 8 and above